Marine mammal permits allow commercial operators to conduct organised tours to see whales, seals and dolphins in the wild.

 Permits allow vessels to approach closer than recreational vessels, but strict conditions apply.

-To apply for a marine mammal permit for whale or seal watching, complete the application and return it to:
+To apply for a marine mammal permit for whale or seal watching submit your completed application to email@example.com

 Types of marine mammal permits

-There are four protected seal breeding colonies in Victoria:
+There are six declared seal breeding colonies in Victoria: